AnneEberhard/kempeUndCo_backend/README.txt

 3. run python script_update_created_by.py to fill all existing fields with user saved data set: Person-2024-08-04_3_created_by_filled

-Add new person: refn
+Add new person:
-1. will now be added automatically qhen saved and is read only field
+1. refn will now be added automatically qhen saved and is readonly field
+2. limited sex to choices F, M, D
+3. name is now readonly and will be generated from prefix, given name, nick_name and surname (if existing)

+Clean up realtion: duplicates in some cases for spouses and children lists
+1. run python script_cleanup_duplicate_spouses.py
+saved data set: Relation-2024-08-05_1_spouses_cleaned_up
+2. run python script_cleanup_duplicate_children.py
+saved data set: Relation-2024-08-05_2_children_cleaned_up

 Backup: